-Not everyone agrees with controlled crying.
-Disapproving relatives or acquaintances are one thing, but if your partner or other close support people aren’t in agreement, it will be difficult to carry through with the strategy.
-It’s best if at least the people in your household can agree on a consistent approach.
-Perhaps another strategy like camping out may be more acceptable?
+Not everyone agrees with controlled comforting.
+You might be able to cope with disapproving family or friends, but if your partner or other close support people aren’t in agreement, it will be hard to carry through with the strategy.
+It’s best if at least the people in your home can agree on a consistent approach.

 - Consider breaking down controlled comforting into a series of steps.
 For example, you could rock your baby until she’s quiet and put her down semi-asleep for a week.
 Then for the next week, put your baby in the cot fully awake.

-- Try using controlled crying only at night, when it’s likely to be more successful.
+- Try using controlled comforting only at night, when it’s likely to be more successful.

-- Ask your partner to manage the controlled crying (if he or she agrees to).
+- Ask your partner to manage the controlled comforting, if he or she agrees to.